jwagenleitner/groovy-wslite/README.md

         authorization = ref('clientBasicAuth')
     }

-* In your controller/service/taglib/etc. you can access the configured client as you would any grails service.
+* In your controller/service/taglib/etc. you can access the configured client(s) as you would any Grails service.

 For example: